 “I hope the fight’s over up there,” commented Henri, raising her eyes to the ceiling.

-They passed three rooms with closed doors, and then, as Morgan had predicted, a wide flight of steps appeared, leading upwards towards a milky glow.
+They passed a series of rooms with closed doors, and then, as Morgan had predicted, a wide flight of steps appeared on their right, leading upwards towards a milky glow.

 “Told ya!” he shout-whispered, flashing his light at the blood on the steps.